10 Animals That Could Attack Your Dog

 Groundhogs generally do not chase after and attack dogs.
 But if a dog chases and catches them, they will attack with all their might.
 Their huge and powerful claws and sharp teeth make for excellent weapons when fighting for their defense.

 Small breed dogs do not have the power to overwhelm a groundhog.
 They are also unable to attack from above and get a good hold on the groundhog’s neck.
-While a groundhog likely will not kill your fur buddy, they can cause serious damage that requires a vet’s immediate care.
+While a groundhog likely will not kill your fur buddy, it can cause serious damage that requires a vet’s immediate care.

 9. Javelinas